ricardohsd/train/README.md

 ```

 ### Zero Shot React Agent
 Based on Langchain's `chat-zero-shot-react-description`.
-Doesn't use memory, for that check the `Train.Chains.ConversationChain` agent.
+It doesn't use memory, for that check `Train.Agents.Conversational.ChatAgent`.
 ```elixir

 tools = [